jourquin/Box-Cox-Lambdas-Heuristic/README.md

 represented by a red dot if it is different from the best "valid" solution (green dot).

 Finally, one can also plot the solutions tested by the heuristic during its path towards a solution.
-These solutions are represented by black dots and the final solution est represented by a blue dot if it is different from the "exact" best solution identified by the brute force approach (green dot).
+These solutions are represented by black dots and the final solution is represented by a blue dot if it is different from the "exact" best solution identified by the brute force approach (green dot).

 Note that some black dots can be "in the middle of nowhere".
 These are solutions tested during